The Twelve Days of Holiday Safety

 Arrange decorations so that no outlet is overloaded and cords do not fall underneath furniture.
 Be sure that the holiday lighting has no more than three strands strung together.
-It is estimated that 5,300 American homes catch fire every year from over loaded outlets.
+It is estimated that 5,300 American homes catch fire every year from overloaded outlets.

 - Put your paws up!

-Pets have a nose that get them into trouble.
+Pets have a nose that gets them into trouble.
 If you are having a family get-together, consider keeping your pets away from common areas.
 They will snoop for food when you turn your back to the table, so keep unattended plates of food out of reach.
 Keep in mind that various holiday plants are poisonous to our furry friends.
 Check out this list of dangerous holiday plants for more details.